zepingyu0512/arithmetic-mechanism/README.md

 This work explores the mechanism of arithmetic tasks.
 This work introduces the comparable neuron analysis (CNA) method to identify the important neurons.

-This work uses the findings and insights in [this repo](https://github.com/zepingyu0512/neuron-attribution/tree/main) in [this EMNLP 2024 paper](https://zepingyu0512.github.io/neuron-attribution.github.io/)
+This work also uses the findings and insights in [this repo](https://github.com/zepingyu0512/neuron-attribution/tree/main) in [this EMNLP 2024 paper](https://zepingyu0512.github.io/neuron-attribution.github.io/)

 ## running code